 Do stem cells cure knee arthritis?

-No. Axis Medical Center does not claim that stem cells cure knee arthritis.
+Axis Medical Center does not claim that stem cells cure knee arthritis.
 Knee arthritis is a degenerative condition, and results vary from patient to patient.

 Instead, stem cell-based regenerative medicine supports the body’s natural healing response.
 For the right candidate, it may support joint comfort, mobility, function, and tissue health.